zihzhan/microsoft-graph-docs/api-reference/beta/api/print_post_printershares.md

 ## Request body
 In the request body, supply a JSON representation of [printerShare](../resources/printershare.md) object.

-The printerShare's id and createdDateTime properties are set automatically upon resource creation, but the share name and associated printer must be included in the request.
+The printer share's id and createdDateTime properties are set automatically upon resource creation, but the share name and associated printer must be included in the request.

 The printer reference is set by using `@odata.bind` syntax as shown in the example below.